BrigtHaavardstun/ExplainableAI/README.md

 # ExplainableAI
 This projects holds the master thesis of Brigt Arve Toppe Håvardstun.
-In the master thesis we will discuss a new approach in Explainable AI, where we try to find the most significant data to explain how our model is working.
+In the master thesis we will discuss a approach in Explainable AI, where we try to find the instances to explain how our model is working.
+To achive this we will use ML with a loss function focusing on – among other things – the complexity of the instances picked.

 In this github we will create a dummy example.
-We will train three MLs to try to modle a boolean function, where input is a image of literals set to true in the boolean function.
+We will train three (+?)
+MLs to try to modle a boolean function, where input is a image of literals set to true in the boolean function.
+We then want to create a Teacher and a Learner, where we want the Teacher to teach the Learner the correlation between (image, boolValue) and model.
+After training our Learner on this we will task the Teacher to find the instances to show a real human, with the hope that the human understand which model the Teacher is trying to teach him.
+This will be a loss function based on: complexity of instances, how accuratly the Students predicts the model, how confident the Students is in its answer.